Leber's hereditary optic neuropathy: Treatment

-Avoiding optic nerve toxins is generally advised, especially tobacco and alcohol.
-Certain prescription drugs are potential risks, so all drugs should be treated with suspicion and checked before use by those at risk.
-Ethambutol, in particular, has been implicated as triggering visual loss in carriers of LHON.
-In fact, toxic and nutritional optic neuropathies may have overlaps with LHON in symptoms, mitochondrial mechanisms of disease and management.
-And when a patient with LHON or toxic/nutritional optic neuropathy has a hypertensive crisis as a possible complication of the disease process, nitroprusside (trade name: Nipride) should not be used, due to increased risk of optic nerve ischemia in response to this anti-hypertensive.

 Idebenone has been shown in a small placebo-controlled trial to have modest benefit in about half of patients.
 People most likely to respond best were those treated early in onset.

-α-Tocotrienol-quinone, a vitamin E metabolite, has had some success in small open-label trials in reversing early onset vision loss.Various treatment approaches have had early trials or been proposed, but so far none with convincing evidence of usefulness or safety for treatment or prevention, including brimonidine, minocycline, curcumin, glutathione, near infrared light treatment, and viral vector techniques."Three person in vitro fertilization" is a proof-of-concept research technique for preventing mitochondrial disease in developing human fetuses.
+α-Tocotrienol-quinone, a vitamin E metabolite, has had some success in small open-label trials in reversing early onset vision loss.
+Various treatment approaches have had early trials or been proposed, but so far none with convincing evidence of usefulness or safety for treatment or prevention, including brimonidine, minocycline, curcumin, glutathione, near infrared light treatment, and viral vector techniques."Three person in vitro fertilization" is a proof-of-concept research technique for preventing mitochondrial disease in developing human fetuses.
 So far, viable macaque monkeys have been produced.
 But ethical and knowledge hurdles remain before use of the technique in humans is established.